 For Fabian, this isn’t a theory.
 It’s life.

 After 2010, he started researching marijuana and its relationship to PTSD.
 In 2013, he spoke with Dr. Alexander Neumeister, a psychiatry researcher at New York University (NYU), who had conducted a brain-imaging study suggesting a “biological footprint” for PTSD—that low concentration of anandamide.
-Neumeister’s early research made headlines, but in 2016, he resigned from NYU after a scandal involving inaccurate case histories, falsified records, and poor oversight of study participants.
+Neumeister’s early research made headlines, but in 2016, he resigned after a scandal involving inaccurate case histories, falsified records, and poor oversight of study participants.
 NYU threw out his in-progress work.

 This points to one of the major problems with marijuana as a treatment for PTSD symptoms: while the anecdotal evidence supporting its effectiveness is impressive, it hasn’t undergone the years of study and trial that new drugs typically see before approval by Health Canada.
 Marijuana is not a Health Canada-approved drug, though court decisions have compelled the agency to provide medicinal access to it, mostly through licensed producers, and VAC has reimbursed veterans for some medical-marijuana costs since 2008.